Emergency Management Certification and Training Program

 How long is the training?

 The length of the training varies depending on the audience.
 For example, the Tier 1 training is delivered in a day and the Tier 2 training is a multi-day training that will generally be delivered in an academy like setting.
-The Tier 3 training is still in development and will likely be at least half a day.
+The Tier 3 training is generally delivered in half a day.

 How does this training relate to NIMS/ICS training?